harryleesan/kubernetes-workshop/README.md

 2. Voila, You should be able to see your Productpage with a details section (Details service) and reviews section (Reviews service).

-## 2.5 Upgrade Details to version 2
+## 2.5 Update Details to version 2

 So we realised that the information displayed in the details section is missing a Publisher field.
 We quickly made the changes to the Details service, build the